Irrational-Encoding-Wizardry/guide.encode.moe/README.md

 # Fansubbing Guide

-*This project is not officially published yed please help improving the articles and writing the TODO entries on each page.*
+*This project is not officially published yet.
+Please help improving the articles and filling in the TODO entries on various pages.*

 This project aims to become a public guide for aspiring as well as veteran fansubbers